by Mike Ratliff

 At salvation, each Christian participates spiritually with the Lord in His Crucifixion including His victory over sin and death.
 Because of this, each believer’s “Old Self” is dead, having been crucified with Christ as you read in Romans 6:3 and Romans 6:5 above.
 As new creations in Christ each believer has the privilege of the indwelling Christ empowering him or her and living through them (Romans 8:9.10).
 This walk described by Paul here is possible only by the grace of God, but Christians have responsibility.

-16 But I say, v walk by the Spirit, and you will not gratify w the desires of the flesh.
-17 For x the desires of the flesh are against the Spirit, and the desires of the Spirit are against the flesh, for these are opposed to each other, y to keep you from doing the things you want to do.
-18 But if you are z led by the Spirit, a you are not under the law.
-19 Now b the works of the flesh are evident: sexual immorality, impurity, sensuality, 20 idolatry, sorcery, enmity, strife, jealousy, fits of anger, rivalries, dissensions, c divisions, 21 envy, drunkenness, orgies, and things like these.
-I warn you, as I warned you before, that d those who do such things will not inherit the kingdom of God.
-22 But e the fruit of the Spirit is f love, joy, peace, patience, g kindness, goodness, faithfulness, 23 h gentleness, i self-control; j against such things there is no law.
-24 And those who belong to Christ Jesus k have crucified the flesh with its l passions and desires.
-(Galatians 5:16-24 ESV)
+16 But I say, walk by the Spirit, and you will not carry out the desire of the flesh.
+17 For the flesh sets its desire against the Spirit, and the Spirit against the flesh; for these are in opposition to one another, so that you may not do the things that you please.
+18 But if you are led by the Spirit, you are not under the Law.
+19 Now the deeds of the flesh are evident, which are: immorality, impurity, sensuality, 20 idolatry, sorcery, enmities, strife, jealousy, outbursts of anger, disputes, dissensions, factions, 21 envying, drunkenness, carousing, and things like these, of which I forewarn you, just as I have forewarned you, that those who practice such things will not inherit the kingdom of God.
+22 But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, 23 gentleness, self-control; against such things there is no law.
+24 Now those who belong to Christ Jesus have crucified the flesh with its passions and desires.
+Galatians 5:16-24 (NASB)

 This is fallacy and absurd, but the unregenerate love it.
 Why?
 They do not have to repent.
 They can remain conformed to the world and its ways while still believing in their make-believe Jesus who simply wants everyone to be prosperous and happy in their sins and greed and selfishness.
 Let us pray for one another for God to give us wisdom and discernment and opportunity to share the Gospel with those all around us who have believed the lies of the enemy.
 Perhaps He will save them unto glory.